yacoob/aoc-2018/README.md

 * **Puzzle:** 1D life.
 * **Solution:** Iterative with some optimisation based on observations.

 * Very tired today.
-Considering taking some time off AoC.
+Considering taking some time off from AoC.
 * It's not a solid general solution; I've observed that the pattern is sprinting right, plus the growth patterns are not malicious (eg. `..... => #`) and as a result we'll have some sort of creeper going right the axis.